phanect/sitegazer/README.md

 Default: `[]`

 URLs to lint.
-If `crawl: false` and `sitemap: false`, SiteLint only lint the pages listed in `urls`.
+If `crawl: false` and `sitemap: false`, SiteGazer only lint the pages listed in `urls`.

 ### `sitemap`

 Type: `boolean`
 Default: `true`

-If true, SiteLint lint the URLs listed in sitemap.xml, in addition to URLs listed in `urls`.
+If true, SiteGazer lint the URLs listed in sitemap.xml, in addition to URLs listed in `urls`.

 ### `crawl`

 Type: `boolean`
 Default: `true`

-If true, SiteLint detect `<a>` tags from the linted pages, and lint the detected URLs in addition to URLs listed in `urls`.
+If true, SiteGazer detect `<a>` tags from the linted pages, and lint the detected URLs in addition to URLs listed in `urls`.

 ### `plugins`